 For further information on non-integrated sensors for persons on basal/bolus insulin, oral agents, personal and professional CGM the reader is referred to the AADE practice document on continuous glucose monitors.
+24

-Sensor integrated pumps - Technology is changing rapidly and several options are now available for reading sensor data on the pump screen (Tandem X2); automated suspend before and on low system (Medtronic 630G with Enlite sensor) and the hybrid closed loop (Medtronic 670 G with guardian sensor), which automates basal insulin delivery, calculates appropriate correctional factor, and suspends on low.
+Sensor integrated pumps - Technology is changing rapidly and several options are now available for reading sensor data on the pump screen (Tandem X2); automated suspend on low system (Medtronic 630G with Enlite sensor) and the hybrid closed loop (Medtronic 670 G with guardian sensor), which automates basal insulin delivery, calculates appropriate correctional factor, and suspends on low @ 50 mg/dl.
+Medtronic 670 G when not in auto mode can be set with suspend below feature as well.